-Trojan Gold Inc. ("TGI" or the "Company") was incorporated in 2012 under the provisions of the Business Corporations Act (Alberta) and is trading on the Canadian Securities Exchange ("CSE") under the symbol 'TGII'.
+Trojan Gold Inc. ("TGI" or the "Company") was incorporated in 2012 under the provisions of the Business Corporations Act (Alberta) and is trading on the Canadian Securities Exchange ("CSE") under the symbol 'TGII' and on the OTCQB Venture Market (ticker symbol "TRJGF").
 The Company is engaged in the acquisition and exploration of mineral resource properties in Canada and the Dominican Republic.
 Substantially all of the Company's efforts are devoted to financing, exploring and developing these properties.
 The Company's head office is 401 - 82 Richmond Street East, Toronto, Ontario, M5C 1P1.
-It is presently pursuing a listing on the Canadian Securities Exchange ("CSE").